vmware/vic-product/docs/user_doc/vic_vsphere_admin/inspect_vch.md

 - The address at which the VCH publishes ports.
 <pre><i>vch_address</i></pre>
 - The Docker environment variables that container developers can use when connecting to this VCH.
-  - VCH with full TLS authentication with trusted Certificate Authority certificates:
+  - VCH with server and client authentication (`tlsverify`):
   <pre>DOCKER_TLS_VERIFY=1
 DOCKER_CERT_PATH=<i>path_to_certificates</i>
-DOCKER_HOST=<i>vch_address</i>:2376</pre>
+DOCKER_HOST=<i>vch_address</i>:2376</pre>If `vic-machine inspect` is unable to find the appropriate certificates, either in the default location or in a location that you specify in the `--tls-cert-path` option, the output includes a warning.<pre>Unable to find valid client certs
+DOCKER_CERT_PATH must be provided in environment or certificates specified individually via CLI arguments.<pre>
-  - VCH with TLS authentication with untrusted self-signed certificates:
+  - VCH with TLS server authentication but without client authentication (`no-tlsverify`):
   <pre>
 DOCKER_HOST=<i>vch_address</i>:2376</pre>
   - VCH with no TLS authentication:
   <pre>DOCKER_HOST=<i>vch_address</i>:2375</pre>
 - The Docker command to use to connect to the Docker endpoint.
-  - VCH with full TLS authentication with trusted Certificate Authority certificates:
+  - VCH with server and client authentication (`tlsverify`):
   <pre>docker -H <i>vch_address</i>:2376 --tlsverify info</pre>
-  - VCH with TLS authentication with untrusted self-signed certificates:
+  - VCH with TLS server authentication but without client authentication (`no-tlsverify`):
   <pre>docker -H <i>vch_address</i>:2376 --tls info</pre>
   - VCH with no TLS authentication:
   <pre>docker -H <i>vch_address</i>:2375 info</pre>